jlutzwpi/RPi-Blues-Fleet-Mgmt/README.md

 # RPi-Blues-Fleet-Mgmt

-Determine driver of vehicle, if they are wearing a seatbelt, and speed and location information.
+Determine driver of vehicle, if they are wearing a seatbelt, if they've been drinking alcohol, and speed and location information.

 To run: python3 rpi-blues-fleet.py model_name.eim [/dev/video0 | video-file.mp4]